-Backing up the ISM Catalog
+Back up the ISM catalog

-The ism_catalog -create_bootstrap command creates a full backup of the ISM catalog when it is first used, but subsequently performs incremental backups.
+The ism catalog -create bootstrap command creates a full backup of the IBM Informix Storage Manager (ISM) (ISM) catalog when the catalog is first used.
+Subsequently, the ism_catalog -create_bootstrap command performs incremental backups.

 Therefore, the media or volume containing the first bootstrap creation is always necessary in order to restore the bootstrap successfully.